-Here are the best deals on accessories for the iPad, iPhone, and Apple Watch
+Here are the best Apple accessory deals for the iPad, iPhone, and Apple Watch

 Hussar Magicbuds Bluetooth headphones

-Anker made its brand known with affordable and high-quality batteries and portable chargers, so it should be no surprise to see its name twice on our roundup.
+Maxboost is no stranger to the market of affordable and high-quality batteries and portable chargers, so it should be no surprise to see its iPhone battery case on our roundup.
 Apple devices generally offer very good battery life, but even the best batteries can unexpectedly die while you’re on the go.
-For those dreaded moments, Anker offers this battery charging case for the iPhone 6 and 6s.
-The slim case houses a 2,830mAh battery that according to Anker can increase the life span of your iPhone by 120 percent.
-The extended battery doesn’t add much bulk to your iPhone and is currently just $47 on Amazon.
+For those dreaded moments, the Maxboost battery case for the iPhone 7 and iPhone 8 has your back: The slim case houses a 3,200mAh battery that can increase the lifespan of your iPhone by up to 18 hours.
+The extended battery case doesn’t add much bulk to your iPhone and is currently just $27 on Amazon, saving you $43 off its normal price.

 Inateck 13-inch MacBook sleeve

-Today’s 13-inch MacBook Air and MacBook Pro are smaller and thinner than ever, so why not protect them with a water- and bump-resistant sleeve?
+Today’s 13-inch MacBook Air and MacBook Pro laptops are smaller and thinner than ever, so why not protect them with a water- and bump-resistant sleeve?
 The Inateck 13-inch sleeve offers just that type of protection and is designed to fit the 13-inch Retina MacBook Pro and 13-inch MacBook Air.
 It includes a small separate pouch for storing a mouse, and its magnetic closure prevents your MacBook from being scratched while sliding in and out of the sleeve.
 For a limited time, you can buy Inateck’s sleeve for just $14 at Amazon.
-Alternatively, you can get the 12-inch sleeve for the same price.

-Note: Update: Added the Walcase Apple Watch strap, Ounne iPhone case, Joy Factory stylus, Anker Lightning cables, Oittm USB dock, and Maxboost battery case.
-Removed expired offers and updated prices.